 Sea Life Trust is working in partnership with Whale and Dolphin Conservation (WDC) to rehabilitate captive cetaceans such as whales and dolphins.
 According to Sea Life Trust, the Beluga Whale Sanctuary is one of the biggest developments in captive whale and dolphin care and protection in decades and the first of its kind to be created for cetaceans.

 The sanctuary on the island of Heimaey, one of the Westman Islands, is located on Klettsvik Bay – a large natural sea inlet where Little White and Little Grey will be able to enjoy an enhanced quality of life closer to their natural Arctic habitat.

-The beluga whale sanctuary will also include a puffin hospital where puffin chicks will be monitored and researched.
-It also includes a visitor and education centre which is open to the public for an entrance fee.
-When the beluga whales arrive, visitors will also have the opportunity to go out to the bay in small numbers on carefully managed boat trips - with minimal disturbance to the whales - to catch a glimpse of Little Grey and Little White in their new habitat.
+The Beluga Whale Sanctuary also includes a puffin hospital where puffin chicks are monitored and researched.
+There's a visitor and education centre which is open to the public for an entrance fee.
+Visitors will soon have the opportunity to go out to the bay in small numbers on carefully managed boat trips - with minimal disturbance to the whales - to catch a glimpse of Little Grey and Little White in their new habitat.

 This article was first published on May 14, 2019 and updated on August 10, 2020.